 T. Krishnanunni

 A name synonymous with audiography and sound design in Malayalam cinema, T. Krishnanunni was born in Ottapalam in 1960.
-He completed Sound Recording & Sound Engineering course from the prestigious FTII Pune in 1977 and worked in Space Applications Centre, Ahmedabad as a sound recordist for a while.
+He completed the Sound Recording & Sound Engineering course from the prestigious FTII Pune in 1977 and worked in the Space Applications Centre, Ahmedabad, as a sound recordist for a while.
 Je joined Chitranjali studio in 1980 and worked with it for almost three decades.
-It was during the time when he worked with renowned filmmakers – Adoor Gopalakrishnan, G. Aravindan and Shaji N. Karun and earned several state and national awards.
-He won state award for Purusharam, Swam, Kazhakam, Ormakalundayirikkanam, Desadanam, Janmadinam, Agnisakshi, Ottakkayyan and Oru Pennum Randaanum.
+It was when he worked with renowned filmmakers – Adoor Gopalakrishnan, G. Aravindan, and Shaji N. Karun, and earned several state and national awards.
+He won the state award for Purusharam, Swam, Kazhakam, Ormakalundayirikkanam, Desadanam, Janmadinam, Agnisakshi, Ottakkayyan, and Oru Pennum Randaanum.

-T. Krishnanunni – Some interesting and less-known facts
+T. Krishnanunni – Some interesting and lesser-known facts

 sound engineers malayalam cinema